 This, once again, has significantly evolved.
 It used to be all decision were taken in community meetings.
 Now it’s a village council of 5 people, on a 2-year term with 1-year rotations (i.e. half the council rotates each year, if my understanding is correct).
 The process to choose the village council is intense and requires everyone’s obligatory input, although “declining to participate” is a viable option.
 There is a job whose name I forget, whose role is convincing people to run for council, and “harassing” people who fail to respond to the obligatory survey.
 The upside of this job, is that you aren’t allowed to run for village council yourself.
 There is a quite complicated process for choosing village council, and even more complicated process what the power of village council decisions are and the appeal process.
 Like I say, there is significant “density” here in terms of governance and legislative power, which has evolved over 25+ years of success and failure in decision-making process.

 The pathway from visitor to resident to member is as follows.
-Anyone can become a visitor by finding a host, and there is a public list of people who are looking for hosting.
-Hosts may reach out to you, if you join this list, which was my experience (tip: Cob is a fabulous host.
-If he offers, jump on it).
-Standard fee to hosts is $40/day (negotiable), plus food which is typically $10/day.
+Anyone can become a visitor by finding a host, and there is a list of people who are looking for hosts.
+Hosts may reach out to you, if you join this list, which was my experience Standard fee to hosts is $40/day (negotiable), plus food which is typically $10/day.
 Some people consider this high.
 I find it very reasonable in terms of the work involved in hosting and orienting people to the community.